sebastien/extend/README.txt

   - 'init': the constructor function for this class.

+  - 'properties': a dictionary mapping instance declaring attributes (properties) (and their optional default values).

   - 'methods': a dictionary mapping method names to functions implementing the methods, where the 'this' will refer to the current instance.

+  - 'shared': a dictionary mapping class attributes names to values.
+Class attributes default values are inherited by sub-classes, and can be accessed directly (like 'A.foo' if 'foo' is a class attribute of 'A')

   - 'operations': a dictionary mapping class methods (operation) names to functions.
 The 'this' in these functions will refer to the class object, as returned by 'Extend.Class'.

-  - 'attributes': a dictionary mapping class attributes names to values.
-Class attributes default values are inherited by sub-classes, and can be accessed directly (like 'A.foo' if 'foo' is a class attribute of 'A')

   In methods, you 'this' will (obviously) point to the current instance.
 If you want to access the method 'foo' defined in class 'A', when you are in class